fbpx

 The duration of alimony payments in Colorado varies based on factors such as the length of the marriage, upcoming retirement of parties, etc. Longer marriages might lead to longer-lasting alimony obligations.
 Permanent alimony might be awarded if the recipient spouse is unable to achieve financial independence due to age or health constraints.
 On the other hand, shorter marriages could result in shorter alimony durations.
 If you’re curious as to what maintenance payments could potentially look like, use this calculator.

 Alimony in Colorado can be a confusing and complicated topic, but it is important to understand if you are going through a divorce.
 Be sure to speak with an attorney to ensure that you understand the alimony laws in Colorado and how they may apply to your situation.
-You should also consider speaking with a financial advisor to ensure that you are able to support yourself financially after the divorce and an attorney that regularly handles alimony cases so they can help you get through the process.
+You should also consider speaking with a financial advisor to ensure that you are able to support yourself financially after the divorce and an attorney who regularly handles alimony cases so they can help you get through the process.
 With this information and a highly skilled lawyer advocating for you, you can better prepare yourself for your upcoming alimony case.

-At Colorado Legal Group, our attorneys’ focus is to make sure you are well informed with everything about your alimony case and take some of the stress off of you.
-If you have any questions or would like more information about alimony in Colorado, contact us today.
+At Colorado Legal Group, our attorneys’ focus is to make sure you are well-informed with everything about your alimony case and take some of the stress off of you.
+If you’re concerned about your rights to alimony in Colorado, or fighting alimony demands from an unreasonable spouse, consider setting up a consultation with one of our premier attorneys.